Actindo-AG/Documentation/PIM/UserInterface/03c_AttributeGroups.md

 **Assigned attributes**

 - ![Sort](../../Assets/Icons/Sort02.png "[Sort]") (Sort)
-  Click this button to display the filter bar and customize the active filters.
-The *x* indicates the number of filters that are currently active.
+  Click this button to display the *Assigned Attributes (Sorting Mode)* view in the right side of the workspace.
 This button is only displayed if an attribute group is selected.

 - ![Search](../../Assets/Icons/Search.png "[Search]") (Search)
   Click this button to display the search bar and search for an attribute.
 This button is only displayed if an attribute group is selected.